-Short-Term Fixed Income Pool
+Short-term Fixed Income Pool

-As a means of limiting its exposure to fair value losses arising from increasing interest rates, Treasury's investment policy limits individual fixed rate securities to 14 months to maturity or 14 months expected average life upon purchase.
-Floating rate securities are limited to 3 years to maturity or 3 years expected average life upon purchase.
+As a means of limiting its exposure to fair value losses arising from increasing interest rates, Treasury's investment policy limits individual fixed-rate securities to 14 months to maturity or 14 months expected average life upon purchase.
+Floating rate securities are limited to three years to maturity or three years expected average life upon purchase.
 These constraints apply to trade date, except for securities bought at new issue, for which settlement date applies.
-At June 30, 2014, the expected average life of individual fixed rate securities ranged from one day to 2.2 years and the expected average life of floating rate securities ranged from 8 days to 3.2 years.
+At June 30, 2015, the expected average life of individual fixed-rate securities ranged from 10 days to 3.3 years and the expected average life of floating rate securities ranged from 10 days to 14.5 years.